 • The Gender Spectrum Collection: Stock Photos Beyond the Binary

-From Broadly, “the Gender Spectrum Collection is a stock photo library featuring images of trans and non-binary models that go beyond the clichés.
+From Broadly, “The Gender Spectrum Collection is a stock photo library featuring images of trans and non-binary models that go beyond the clichés.
 This collection aims to help media better represent members of these communities as people not necessarily defined by their gender identities—people with careers, relationships, talents, passions, and home lives.”
+Images licensed under CC BY-NC-ND.

 • Los Angeles County Museum of Art (LACMA)

 Enter keywords in the “Search the Collection” box.
-On the results page, put a checkmark in the box for “Show only results with unrestricted images” to see images that are freely available to use (under public domain).
+On the results page, put a checkmark in the box for “Show public domain images only” to see images that are freely available to use (under public domain).
 For more information on using this site, see the LACMA blog Unframed.

 • The Met’s Open Images